 Similarly, Showcase caters to small-catalog artisans with full-screen product images and streamlined multi-level menus.

 Don’t spend too much time looking for the best Shopify theme to trump all other Shopify themes.
-Instead, look for the best Shopify theme that caters to how you want to setup your store and how your business operates.
+Instead, look for the theme that best caters to how you want to setup your store and how your business operates.
 When you know the features and functionality important to your business you’ll be able to find the best-fitting theme to help your store grow.